wvirany/wvirany/README.md

 - I'm studying Applied Mathematics and Computer Science, with a special interest in machine learning
 - I'm diving into deep learning with [d2l.ai](https://d2l.ai/index.html)

+*For a more up-to-date synopsis of what I'm doing, check out my personal website*

 ### ⚡ See some of my other work:

 - Check out my [personal website](https://wvirany.github.io)